ggeop/ML-Project-Template/README.md

         |-- run.py                 <-- This is the application CLI.
                                        By providing different command line arguments we can run different pipelines.
 ```

+:bulb: Also take a look on my other project ([Multiple Fields Management](https://github.com/ggeop/Multiple-Fields-Management)) for managing multiple fields from different data sources

 # Contributing
 Pull Requests (PRs) are welcome ☺️!